adityamane765/SLIT-SLOT/README.md

 ```
 ---
 ### 2. Change the directory
-Change the directory to /SLIT-SLOT
+Change the directory to /SLIT-SLOT: cd SLIT-SLOT
 Then do npm run dev
 Vite will start